Luneciux/05_socket_chat/README.md

 ## Installation

-First have installed the web development dependencies, like:
+First have the web development dependencies installed, such as:

 - Node
 - MongoDB